ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 data by using the five number summary which showcases the minimum, first quartile, median, third quartile, and maximum of our data.
 The five number summary values are more likely to be skewed by outliers as compared to the mean.
-Below we have a couple tables that display the mean of each genre for the characteristics we are studying.
 In the appendix you will find a table with the mean values for each genre for each of the variables we studied.
 When looking through the means for each characteristic it can be noted that there is at least one genre that appears to be different than the rest.

-From looking at the means we can see a few characteristics that appears to make each genre stand apart.
+From looking at the means we can see a few characteristics that appear to make each genre stand apart.
+A summary of these differences can be useful in coming to a hypthesis of what traits make each genre unique.
+Also by looking at the genres popularity we may find a few clues as to which traits could give us an indication of the popularity of the track.

 EDM tends to be loud with high energy.
 EDM is the least popular genre that we studied.
 R\&B tends to have longer tracks and is quiet compared to other genres R\&B also is low on energy and on the longer end for duration.
 R\&B is the second least popular genre in our study.
 Rock is the third least popular genre in our study, but it is only slightly more popular than R\&B. Rock often is quiet compared to the other genres, but has a notably longer track length.

 Rap comes next in popularity rankings, it is the fourth least popular, making it the third most popular.
 Rap typically is very speechy and has